pantheon-systems/documentation/source/_docs/select-plan.md

 tags: [billing]
 categories: []
 ---
 Pantheon offers multiple service levels, called [plans](https://pantheon.io/pricing).
 You can select the plan that works best for you and your needs.
-In the beginning, you can start on the Personal Plan.
-Then once you start to grow and have more specific requirements, take a look at the Professional Plan, which can be part of the recipe to get your site or application to scale and perform better.
+In the beginning, you can start on the Basic Plan.
+Then once you start to grow and have more specific requirements, take a look at the Performance Plan, which can be part of the recipe to get your site or application to scale and perform better.

 To get started, navigate to the Site Dashboard.